tuftsceeo/smartpost/readme.txt

 == Screenshots ==

-1. Build category templates across your taxonomy -- each category can have its own template.
-Posts created using the "SP QuickPost" widget will follow the template.
+1. Build category templates across your taxonomy - each category can have its own template.
+Posts created using the "SP QuickPost" widget will follow the structure of the template.
-2. Create rich posts with videos and picture galleries, no more jumping back and forth between the dashboard and the front-end of your site.
+2. SmartPost comes with a wide variety of useful widgets that makes post management easier on the front-end of WordPress.
-3. Re-arrange components in your post to customize the look and feel of your post.
+2. Drag and drop images, videos, and files from your desktop to create rich posts with videos and picture galleries with immediate feedback.
+No more jumping back and forth between the dashboard and the front-end of your site.
-4. Use the "link" component to easily embed YouTube videos and other types of web content.
+3. How a post looks after submitting it via a SmartPost template.

 == Changelog ==